 Types of decentralized lending and borrowing

 The lending pool model is the most common form of lending and borrowing in DeFi.
 Protocols that use lending pools deepen liquidity by aggregating funds from many sources for borrowers.
 It can therefore be conceptualized as a “peer-to-pool-to-peer” lending structure.
 Lenders deposit crypto into a pool of assets, where borrowers take out those same assets and agree to pay them back with interest.
-The interest charged for all borrowers is then divided among all lenders to generate a stable yield.
+The interest charged for all borrowers is then divided among all lenders to generate a stable reward.

 Leveraged trading is another form of borrowing.
 In decentralized derivatives markets, similarly to traditional finance, crypto traders can use margin to increase their exposure to cryptocurrencies with the goal of increasing their earnings.
 However, in DeFi, the process aims to be more efficient and fair thanks to its transparency and automation as well as the overcollateralization of funds to account for the sometimes-high volatility in price.